claudioverdun/claudioverdun.github.io/_news/announcement_14.md

 related_posts: false
 ---

-Our paper on the implicit bias of gradient descent, reparametrization, and NNLS got accepted at the [AISTATS](https://virtual.aistats.org/).
+Our paper on the implicit bias of gradient descent, reparametrization, and NNLS got accepted at the [AISTATS 2025](https://virtual.aistats.org/).